couchbase/indexing/secondary/docs/DeploymentPlan.md

 **defer_build** determines if index build is immediate or after an explicit build index command

-**Note** Currently due to a bug the **node_addr** needs to have the **indexAdmin** port rather than the ns_server port.
-This port can be discovered for an Indexer Node from the nodeServices url (e.g.  http://127.0.0.1:9000/pools/default/nodeServices and look up indexAdmin port for the current node).
-If the indexAdmin port is 9100, the **node_addr** would be "127.0.0.1:9100".

 ###Examples of Deployment Plan Usage

 ####Setup